Succeeding in Public Administration: The Importance of Teamwork

 Jessie Escobar MPA ’18 and his team take home a first place victory at the 2018 NASPAA-Batten Student Simulation Competition.

-A USF student's team won first place solving a simulated pandemic problem, in competition with 500 other students from around the world.
+In 2018 a USF student's team won first place solving a simulated pandemic problem, in competition with 500 other students from around the world.

 The University of San Francisco Master of Public Administration degree program is accredited by NASPAA (Network of Schools of Public Policy, Affairs, and Administration) who cosponsored the Simulation Competition with the University of Virginia.
 For this year’s competition theme, the focus was on global health security.

 “Our simulation asked my team to make policy decisions that affected the overall health effects of countries experiencing a pandemic,” Escobar said.
-“I arrived with an open-mind to work with whatever the competition would entail.”
+“I arrived with an open mind to work with whatever the competition would entail.”

 Winning first place is an incredible accomplishment, and I am proud to be part of this year's winning team...It confirms that USF’s School of Management is preparing well to apply strategy to problem-solve and work together with other leaders while navigating imperfect information, time constraints, and keeping the public’s well-being first.